Image by mohamed Hassan

 by J. Donald Walters.

-J. Donald Walters (Swami Kriyananda) has been a disciple of Paramhansa Yogananda's since 1948.
+Swami Kriyananda (J. Donald Walters), who left his body in 2013, was a direct disciple of the great master, Paramhansa Yogananda since 1948.
 He has given thousands of lectures over the years in many countries, acquainting people with his Guru's teachings.
 In addition, he has written over eighty books and edited two books of Yogananda's which have become well known: The Rubaiyat of Omar Khayyam Explained and a compilation of sayings of the Master, The Essence of Self-Realization.
 In 1968 Walters founded an intentional community near Nevada City, California, based on the teachings of Paramhansa Yogananda.
 The community's name is Ananda.
-Since then, Walters has founded other Ananda communities.
+More about Swami Kriyananda, including photos and videos, is available at the official Swami Kriyananda website: www.SwamiKriyananda.org